Hurricanes drain US gasoline supplies

 Total gasoline inventories fell in the week ended 8 September by 8.4mn bl to 218.3mn bl, the largest weekly drop since records began in 1990, according to the Energy Information Administration.
 Stockpiles of the fuel fell to their lowest level since December 2015.

 Most of the plunge came from the US Atlantic coast, where inventories fell by 5.7mn b, or 9.3pc, to 54.8mn bl, the lowest level since December 2014 and largest weekly in almost two years.
 US Gulf coast stockpiles fell by 3.7mn bl — the largest regional drop since 2008 — to 78.7mn bl.
+Inventories fell by 3.8mn bl in early September 2008, before Hurricane Ike reached Texas.
+But US Atlantic coast declines for that storm were more gradual than declines in eastern regions this year.

 US crude processing fell by 2.7pc to 14.1mn b/d, the lowest throughput since March 2013.
 Gasoline production was effectively flat at 9.5mn b/d, but distillates output fell by 11.2pc to 3.7mn b/d, its lowest volume since April 2012.